Cello Concerto (Ligeti)

 The Concerto for Cello and Orchestra is a cello concerto by György Ligeti written in 1966.
 It is dedicated to cellist Siegfried Palm, who gave the concerto its premiere performance.

 History

 Originally, Ligeti had planned to compose a single movement work.
 As progress on composition developed he decided to expand the initial material of the concerto into a movement in its own right and placed the remainder of the material into a second movement.
-In performance, however, the second movement follows on immediately from the first, without a break.
+In performance, however, the second movement follows immediately from the first, without a break.

 The concerto was given its first performance in Berlin on 19 April 1967 with Siegfried Palm (cello) and the Berlin Radio Symphony Orchestra conducted by Henryk Czyż.

 Structure and style

 The concerto is written for solo cello with a small orchestra of flute (doubling piccolo), oboe (doubling cor anglais), 2 clarinets (second doubling bass clarinet), bassoon, horn, trumpet, trombone, harp and strings.